-In this article, we will discuss standard car insurance coverages and what extras that you can add on to your policy.
+In this article, we will discuss standard car insurance coverages and extras that you can add to your policy.
 Then, we will break down a few of our findings from our review of the best car insurance companies in the industry.
 So, buckle up and let’s get rolling.

 Whenever you shop for car insurance, we recommend getting quotes from multiple providers so you can compare coverage and rates.
 Insurers personalize prices, so what’s best for your neighbor might not be best for you.